-It is expected that during its first year, VAT in the UAE will bring AED 12 billion into the country but now the question remains, how will it affect the retail sector?
+The expectations during its first year, VAT in the UAE will bring AED 12 billion into the country but now the question remains, how will it affect the retail sector?

 Even though some people really can’t get through the day without their smartphone by their side, consumer electronics are at the end of the day just ‘nice to have’ products.
-All electronic devices will thus see a 5 percent VAT increase which retailers will most likely not absorb.
+All electronic devices will thus see a 5 per cent VAT increase which retailers will most likely not absorb.
 These items include televisions, computers & smartphones.

-Your grocery bill shouldn’t be affected too much, depending on how luxurious your grocery list is.
 Approximately 94 key food items will be exempt from VAT leaving some of your grocery bills the same.
 If you are, however, going to be buying items such as fizzy drinks, ice cream, cheese and other similar items which aren’t vital for survival, you will be paying VAT.